Grandma Denny’s Homemade Ranch Dip

 How to Make Grandma Denny’s Homemade Ranch Dip:

-- My Grandma always used Bon Appetit Seasoning Salt as the secret seasoning in her vegetable dip, which no longer being made (sob!)
-If you still have Bon Appetite, us it, but now I use Beau Monde Seasoning (affiliate link).
+- My Grandma always used Bon Appetit Seasoning Salt as the secret seasoning in her vegetable dip, but it’s no longer being made (sob!)
+If you still have Bon Appetit, use it, but now I use Beau Monde Seasoning (affiliate link).
 If you’re in Europe you can also use Trocomare Seasoning. (affiliate link)

 - Grate a small amount of raw onion into a bowl.
 (I use the large side of a box grater; don’t use a microplane grater which just turns the onion to liquid.)

-- Then add Beau Monde Seasoning (or Trocomare Seasoning), and dried dill weed (affiliate link).
+- Then add Beau Monde Seasoning and dried dill weed (affiliate link).

 - Mix all ingredients together well with a whisk.
-You can use a food processor as well, but the whisk is easier.
+You can use a food processor as well, but the whisk is quicker.

 - Let the dip chill in the refrigerator for at least an hour or two for best flavor.